Restless Pursuits

 The final destination on the tour was El Centro.
 It is the most popular of the walled city neighborhoods.
 This is where many of the very rich families used to live in the city.
 The majority of these homes have been turned into upscale hotels, shops and restaurants.
 It is a beautiful spot and very lively in the evenings.
 You can even be whisked down the narrow streets by a horse drawn carriage.
 If you want to experience walking on top of the city’s wall, this is a great spot to do so.
 Our recommendation is to wander over there just before sunset so you can snap some incredible photos.
 Then just grab a couple “wall beers” from one of the many vendors that you’ll encounter and enjoy the view!

-Walking Tour of Cartagena, Colombia With Kids Summary
+Summary Of The Walking Tour Of Cartagena, Colombia With Kids

 Family photo of a Cartagena sunset on the wall